-Employment possibilities in this area are very good.
+Employment possibilities in the area of Northwest College are very good.
 Assistance in finding off-campus employment is given to our students by the Off-Campus Employment Service.
 In order to keep a good job market available, students are requested to inform this office of any changes they make in employment.
 On-campus employment is arranged through the Vice President for Business Affairs.

-Students engaged in any form of employment that extends beyond the closing hours of the residence must make special arrangement with the Resident Deans or Resident Counselor.
+Students engaged in any form of employment that extends beyond the closing hours of the residence must make special arrangement for entry with the Resident Deans or Resident Counselor.
 Those who do not have automobiles must prearrange return transportation with their employers and not with other students.

 Women students who take jobs as babysitters, will be allowed to take a special late-in provided the circumstances warrant it and permission is requested in advance from the Resident Dean.
-Work situations should be avoided that involve a student after 1:00 a.m.
+Work situations involving a student's late entry after 1:00 am should be avoided.